 Professor Paul Griffiths is a philosopher of science with a particular research interest in biology and psychology.
 He leads the domain on society and environment, integrating knowledge about the biological bases of diabetes, obesity and cardiovascular disease within wider contexts.
 These wider contexts include: human psychology, historical precedents, social and cultural norms, food production, and the built environment.

 Professor Stephen Colagiuri is Professor of Metabolic Health and Executive Director of The Boden Institute at the University of Sydney.
 He is also Co-Director of the World Health Organization’s Collaborating Centre on Physical Activity, Nutrition and Obesity.
 His research interests include: the implementation of evidence-based guidelines, cardiometabolic and vascular risk assessment, diabetes screening and prevention, the economic aspects of diabetes and obesity, and diabetes care delivery.

-Professor Natasha Nassar is a perinatal epidemiologist and the newly appointed Financial Markets Foundation for Children Chair in Translational Childhood Medicine, based at the Charles Perkins Centre Westmead and The Children’s Hospital at Westmead Clinical School.
+Professor Natasha Nassar is a perinatal epidemiologist and the newly appointed Financial Markets Foundation for Children Chair in Translational Childhood Medicine, based at the Charles Perkins Centre Westmead and the University of Sydney Children’s Hospital Westmead Clinical School.
 Her work focuses on maternal, pregnancy and neonatal risk factors and their impact on infant and child health and development.
 As the Charles Perkins Centre Population Domain leader, she works to foster new and existing collaborations within the University's vast network of faculties, institutes and hospitals already conducting research in this area.